-We are exposed to interest rate risk related to the fixed rate debt under the 8.25% Senior Unsecured Notes, the 8.875% Notes and the 10.25% Senior Secured Notes.
+We are exposed to interest rate risk related to the fixed rate on our debt.
 Fixed rate debt, where the interest rate is fixed over the life of the instrument and the instrument's maturity is greater than one year, exposes us to changes in market interest rates if and when maturing debt is refinanced with new debt.